kossiitkgp/docs/docs/community/governance-review-week.md

 - Question 2 ( 3 mins)
-  - Why do think these events were started in the first place?
+  - Why do you think these events were started in the first place?
   - Suggest one new event(workshop/seminar/different genre) that we should conduct in the upcoming year.
   - Why do you want this to be executed?
   - Give a brief overview of how would you go about organizing it as the Executive responsible for the event.